Get Started with Transaction Security

 - State at least three use cases for transaction security.

 You’re the admin.
 You’re managing the Salesforce org.
 You’re juggling users, apps, objects, reports, and everything else.
 Now your manager asks you to make sure that no one is using an unsupported browser.
 Before you get started on that task, someone from IT asks you to make sure no one has a bunch of sessions active at once.
-What?!
 How are you supposed to watch for all those things on top of everything else?

 For example, allowing users to have multiple login sessions can be a security risk.
 Let’s say someone starts work on a desktop computer, switches to a tablet, and then walks away from the desk.
 The desktop session is still active and open for anyone to use.
 To prevent users from having too many sessions active at once, you’d pick the login event and create a policy.
 For instance, you can state that if users already have three active sessions, they have to end one of the sessions before logging in to a new session.
-You can also include that you get notified when this event occurs.
+You can also ensure that you get notified when this event occurs.

 Available—Any policy you create, plus the example

-supplies.
+policies that Salesforce supplies.
 These policies are listed on the Salesforce

 Transaction Security Policies page.